Ava Cook

-Ava Cook (born October 3, 1998) is an American professional soccer player who plays as a forward for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Ava Leigh Cook (born October 3, 1998) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
 She played college soccer for the Grand Valley State Lakers and the Michigan State Spartans.
-She was selected by the Red Stars in the second round of the 2022 NWSL Draft.
+She was selected by the Chicago Red Stars in the second round of the 2022 NWSL Draft.

 Early life

 Cook grew up in Battle Creek, Michigan, and played high school soccer and basketball for Lakeview High School.
 She played youth soccer for Midwest United.

 College career

 Cook played four years of NCAA Division II college soccer at Grand Valley State University from 2017 to 2021, winning Great Lakes Intercollegiate Athletic Conference (GLIAC) titles in all four seasons.
 She was named second-team All-American and first-team All-GLIAC after leading the conference with 24 goals as a sophomore in 2018.
 She was named first-team All-American after leading Division II with 29 goals as a junior in 2019.
 She transferred to Michigan State University for a fifth season and was named second-team All-Big Ten after leading the team with seven goals.